Main battle tank: Cold War

 An increasing variety of anti-tank weapons and the perceived threat of a nuclear war prioritized the need for additional armour.
 The additional armour prompted the design of even more powerful guns.
 The main battle tank thus took on the role the British had once called the "universal tank", exemplified by the Centurion, filling almost all battlefield roles.
 Typical main battle tanks were as well armed as any other vehicle on the battlefield, highly mobile, and well armoured.
 Yet they were cheap enough to be built in large numbers.
-The first Soviet main battle tank was the T-64 (the T-54/55 and T-62 were considered "medium" tanks) and the first American nomenclature-designated MBT was the M60 tank.
+The first Soviet main battle tank was the T-64A (the T-54/55 and T-62 were considered "medium" tanks) and the first American nomenclature-designated MBT was the M60 tank.

 Anti-tank weapons rapidly outpaced armour developments.
-By the 1960s anti-tank rounds could penetrate a meter of steel so as to make the application of traditional rolled homogeneous armour unpragmatic.
+By the 1960s, anti-tank rounds could penetrate a meter of steel so as to make the application of traditional rolled homogeneous armour unpragmatic.
 The first solution to this problem was the composite armor of Soviet T-64 tank, which included steel-glass-reinforced textolite-steel sandwich in heavily sloped glacis plates, and steel turret with aluminum inserts, which helped to resist both high-explosive anti-tank (HEAT) and APDS shells of the era.
 Later came British Chobham armour.
 This composite armour used layers of ceramics and other materials to help attenuate the effects of HEAT munitions.
 Another threat came by way of the widespread use of helicopters in battle.
 Before the advent of helicopters, armour was heavily concentrated to the front of the tank.
 This new threat caused designs to distribute armour on all sides of the tank (also having the effect of protecting the vehicle's occupants from nuclear explosion radiation).

 By the late 1970s, MBTs were manufactured by China, France, West Germany, Britain, India, Italy, Japan, the Soviet Union, Sweden, Switzerland, and the United States.

-The Soviet Union's war doctrine depended heavily on the main battle tank.
-Any weapon advancement making the MBT obsolete could have devastated the Soviet Union's fighting capability.
 The Soviet Union made novel advancements to the weapon systems including mechanical autoloaders and anti-tank guided missiles.
 Autoloaders were introduced to replace the human loader, permitting the turret to be reduced in size, making the tank smaller and less visible as a target, while missile systems were added to extend the range at which a vehicle could engage a target and thereby enhance the first-round hit probability.

 The United States's experience in the Vietnam War contributed to the idea among army leadership that the role of the main battle tank could be fulfilled by attack helicopters.
 During the Vietnam War, helicopters and missiles competed with MBTs for research money.

 Though the Persian Gulf War reaffirmed the role of main battle tanks, MBTs were outperformed by the attack helicopter.
-Other strategists considered that the MBT was entirely obsolete in light of the efficacy and speed with which coalition forces neutralized Iraqi armour.
+Other strategists considered that the MBT was entirely obsolete in light of the efficiency and speed with which coalition forces neutralized Iraqi armour.